ibm-cloud-docs/FileStorage/availability.md

 ## Durability
 {: #stordurability}

-Think of durability as a measurement of how healthy and resilient your data is.
-Durability in {{site.data.keyword.filestorage_short}} means that your data is stored consistently and intact without any signs of data decay, influence of drive failures, or any other form of corruption.
-99.999999999% (11 nines) durability means that if you store 10 million files, then you expect to lose one file every 10000 years.
+Durability measures data integrity and resilience over time. {{site.data.keyword.filestorage_short}} is designed to achieve 99.999999999% (eleven 9's) durability, which means storing 10 million files results in an expected loss of only one file every 10,000 years.
+This durability level protects data against decay, drive failures, and corruption.

-When people hear the word durability, most of them think of hardware failures of Storage, Compute, and Network components that might cause data loss.
-In {{site.data.keyword.filestorage_short}}, your data is protected against drive failures and numerous types of disk errors that otherwise negatively impact data durability and data integrity.
-The data is stored redundantly across multiple physical disks in an Availability Zone to prevent data loss due to failure of any single component.
+{{site.data.keyword.filestorage_short}} protects data through redundant storage across multiple physical disks within an Availability Zone.
+This architecture prevents data loss from single component failures, including drive failures, disk errors, and hardware malfunctions that typically compromise data durability and integrity.

-Other than physical failure, a common source of data loss is accidental deletion or modifications of files by users. {{site.data.keyword.filestorage_short}} is only accessible to authorized hosts within your network.
-You control who can access it.
-Another measure to protect against accidental deletion and modification of files by users is a snapshot.
-If a user accidentally modifies or deletes crucial data from a volume, the data can be easily and quickly restored from a snapshot copy.
+Beyond hardware failures, accidental deletion, and user modifications represent common data loss scenarios. {{site.data.keyword.filestorage_short}} restricts access to authorized hosts within your network, providing administrator-controlled access management.
+Snapshot functionality enables rapid data restoration when users accidentally modify or delete critical data.
 For more information about this feature, see [Snapshots](/docs/FileStorage?topic=FileStorage-snapshots).

-The 11 nines durability target applies to a single Availability Zone.
-To protect against natural or human-made disasters that might destroy an entire Availability Zone, consider storing your most important data in multiple locations.
+The eleven 9's durability target applies within a single Availability Zone.
+To protect against zone-wide disasters (natural or human-made), {{site.data.keyword.cloud}} recommends storing critical data across multiple geographic locations.
 For more information, see [Replicating Data](/docs/FileStorage?topic=FileStorage-replication).

 ## High Availability
 {: #storavailability}

-{{site.data.keyword.filestorage_short}} is built upon best-in-class, proven, enterprise-grade hardware and software to provide high availability and uptime.
-The data is stored redundantly across multiple physical disks on HA paired nodes.
-Each storage node has multiple paths to its own Solid-State Drives and its partner node's SSDs as well.
-This setup protects against path failure and controller failure because the node can still access its partner's disks for continued productivity.
-In fact, the system can lose multiple disks in the cluster simultaneously without degrading customer performance or adverse risk of data loss.
-Redundant network ports and paths protect against network failures across the cloud connections.
+{{site.data.keyword.filestorage_short}} is designed to achieve 99.999% (five 9's) availability through enterprise-grade hardware and redundant architecture.
+Data is stored across multiple physical disks on high-availability (HA) paired nodes.
+Each storage node maintains multiple paths to both its own Solid-State Drives (SSDs) and its partner node's SSDs.
+This multi-path configuration ensures continued operation during path failures or controller failures, as nodes can access partner disks for uninterrupted service.
+The system can lose multiple disks in the cluster simultaneously without degrading customer performance or risking data loss.
+Redundant network ports and paths provide additional protection against network failures.

 ## Encryption
 {: #storencryption}

-{{site.data.keyword.cloud}} provides full-disk encryption without compromising storage application performance.
+{{site.data.keyword.cloud}} implements provider-managed AES-256 encryption at rest for all File Storage volumes.
+This full-disk encryption maintains data security without impacting storage performance.
 For more information about encryption of {{site.data.keyword.filestorage_short}}, see [Securing your data in File Storage](/docs/FileStorage?topic=FileStorage-mng-data).
 For more information about provider- and customer-managed encryption in a VPC, see [Data encryption for VPC](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption).